maidinh2409/Exoplanet-Hability-Analysis/README.md

 What makes a planet potentially habitable?
 This question inspired the development of a full end-to-end data science pipeline focused on exoplanets beyond our solar system.

-Starting with publicly available datasets from the NASA Exoplanet Archive and Asterank API, I built a robust data pipeline to clean, transform, and model planetary features.
+Starting with publicly available datasets from the NASA Exoplanet Archive API and hzgallery dataset, I built a robust data pipeline to clean, transform, and model planetary features.
 Using tools like dbt and BigQuery, the raw data was turned into structured insights, enabling deeper analysis of planetary systems.

 A Power BI dashboard brought those insights to life, allowing users to explore star systems and identify planets with habitability potential.
 Finally, I trained classification models that predict whether a planet is potentially habitable, with results that are both interpretable and ready for deployment.